Do Plants Respire

-When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped and they stick on the leaves or petals temporarily.
+When the plant is submerged in the water, bubbles of oxygen or carbon dioxide released are trapped, and they stick to the leaves or petals temporarily.

 Since these gases are lighter than water, if you shake the plant, the bubbles will quickly rise to the surface and burst.
 It is similar to you releasing a breath underwater.

 Books On Plants, Photosynthesis, And Respiration in Trees